 House Oversight Panel Launches Inquiry Into White House Security Clearances

-House oversight committee Democrats have launched an investigation into who got security clearances in President Trump's administration following the 2016 election, as well as how and why.
+House Oversight Committee Democrats have launched an investigation into who got security clearances in President Trump's administration following the 2016 election, as well as how and why.

 Chairman Elijah Cummings, D-Md., outlined the goals of his inquiry in a letter to the White House on Wednesday.

-The committee wants "to determine why the White House and transition team appear to have disregarded established procedures for safeguarding classified information," and "evaluate the extent to which the nation's most highly guarded secrets were provided to officials who should not have had access to them," Cummings wrote.
+The committee wants "to determine why the White House and transition team appear to have disregarded established procedures for safeguarding classified information" and "evaluate the extent to which the nation's most highly guarded secrets were provided to officials who should not have had access to them," Cummings wrote.

 The White House has not adequately explained why former national security adviser Michael Flynn did not have his security clearance revoked after officials learned about his conversations with the Russian ambassador, Cummings said.

-Flynn has since pleaded guilty for lying to the FBI, and is currently awaiting sentencing.
+Flynn has since pleaded guilty to lying to the FBI and is currently awaiting sentencing.
 Prosecutors have described him as a model cooperator.

 Cummings named a number of other Trump administration officials, including Jared Kushner, the president's son-in-law and adviser, who reportedly neglected to properly disclose meetings with foreign officials as part of his security clearance application.

-Kushner temporarily lost his top secret clearance last year; he ultimately regained the clearance after a marathon meeting with Justice Department officials.
+Kushner temporarily lost his top secret clearance last year but ultimately regained it after a marathon meeting with Justice Department officials.

-The committee is also interested in former White House aide Rob Porter, who left the White House in 2018 after allegations that he abused two ex-wives.
+The committee is also interested in former White House aide Rob Porter, who left the White House in 2018 after allegations that he had abused two ex-wives.
 He has denied those allegations.

-The House oversight committee wants to understanding the process behind Porter's background check and why the abuse allegations didn't come to light sooner.
+The committee wants to understand the process behind Porter's background check and why the abuse allegations didn't come to light sooner.

 "For the past two years, I have sought information with other committee members about a series of extremely troubling incidents regarding the security clearances of some of President Trump's top aides, but the White House has refused to provide the information we requested, often ignoring our requests completely," Cummings said in his letter.